jesusmah/stocktrader-resiliency/README.md

 In order to get us started, we have picked what we consider as the easiest scenario: a stateless microservices based application on a simple IBM Cloud Private (ICP) cluster.

-The stateless microservices based application we are going to use for this first application resiliency on IBM Cloud Private (ICP) effort is called the [IBM StockTrader application](https://github.com/IBMStockTrader).
+The stateless microservices based application we are going to use for this first application resiliency on IBM Cloud Private (ICP) effort is called the [IBM StockTrader Application](https://github.com/IBMStockTrader).

 ## IBM StockTrader Application

-The IBM StockTrader application main goal is to showcase how IBM middleware can fit into the new hybrid cloud era where most of the uses cases will have a private cloud (on-premise resources) that needs to interact with services/resources on a public cloud (or more).
+The IBM StockTrader Application main goal is to showcase how IBM middleware can fit into the new hybrid cloud era where most of the uses cases will have a private cloud (on-premise resources) that needs to interact with services/resources on/from a public cloud provider (or more).

-As a result, the IBM StockTrader application is a microservices application based on Java MicroProfile which tries to leverage IBM middleware such as IBM MQ, IBM DB2 and IBM ODM in IBM Cloud Private (ICP) and integrate with IBM Cloud Public services and some notification applications like Slack and Twitter.
+As a result, the IBM StockTrader Application is mostly a Java MicroProfile based microservices application which tries to leverage containerised IBM middleware such as IBM MQ, IBM DB2 and IBM ODM running on IBM Cloud Private (ICP) and integrate with IBM Cloud Public services and some third party notification applications like Slack and Twitter.

 The overall architecture looks like the following diagram: